AlekEagle/cumulonimbus-docs/src/api/admin/instruction.md

   - `id`

-    - The ID of the instruction set.
+    - The ID of the instruction.

 - Body